The ultimate guide to hiring a Freelance Web Developer

 Web development is one of the most talked about skills in the freelance world.
-According to one of our recent studies, 380 new websites are created every minute, meaning that HTML developers alone top the list of the most in demand freelance skills for 2020.
+According to one of our recent studies, 380 new websites are created every minute, meaning that HTML developers alone top the list of the most in-demand freelance skills.

-In an age where the importance of having an online presence as a business is more important than ever, having a readily functionable website, whether it’s for ecommerce or publication purposes, is integral for maintaining business growth.
-We don’t need to tell you the numbers.
-Take a lot at this ecommerce statistics guide and gape in awe at the figures involved in online sales in 2020.
+In an age where the importance of having an online presence as a business is more important than ever, having a readily functional website is integral for maintaining business growth.
+If you want proof, take a look at this eCommerce statistics guide and gape in awe at the figures for projected online sales.

-The proper and full development of a website, along with its design, can really make or break a company’s online reputation.
-Ensuring all functionalities and coding is optimised for users, crawlers and search engines is central to the role of the web developer in creating a successful site that users spend time interacting with.
+The full development of a website, along with design, can make or break a company’s online reputation.
+Ensuring all functionalities and coding are optimised for users, crawlers, and search engines is central to the role of the web developer in creating a successful site that users spend time interacting with.

-Web developers are ultimately responsible for building a site from a behind the scenes basis either from a back-end of front-end perspective.
-Web developers are very focused individuals who work alongside teams of people to bring a site to life.
+Web developers are ultimately responsible for building a site from a behind-the-scenes basis, either from a back-end or front-end perspective.
 Once a site has gone live, the role of the web developer continues in fixing bugs and making improvements to ensure that a website runs smoothly.

-In this guide, we’ll delve into what a freelance web developer does and what makes them tick in terms of their skillset, how they work, and what different types of developers you may need for any given project.
+In this guide, we’ll delve into what freelance web developers do, their skillset, how they work, and what different types of developers you may need for any given project.

 What types of web developers are there?

-Each web developer will of course have their specialism in terms of industries and types of sites they focus on, though in general they fall into three categories:
+Each Web Developer will of course have their specialism in terms of industries and types of sites they focus on (e.g. Webflow or WordPress), though in general, they fall into three categories:

-Front-end developers are responsible for ensuring content and formatting is clear and that website buttons and links are all coded correctly and are responsive on both desktop and mobile browsers.
+In general, Front-End Developers are responsible for ensuring content and formatting are clear and that website buttons and links are all coded correctly and are responsive on both desktop and mobile browsers.

-Back-end developers have the arguably much tougher (and possibly more thankless) role of building and maintaining the larger infrastructure that allows websites to function probably.
-This includes much more technical aspects of the website such as databases, APIs, scripts and any applications the site may contain.
+Back-End Developers have the arguably much tougher (and possibly more thankless) role of building and maintaining the larger infrastructure that allows websites to function properly.
+This includes more technical aspects of the website such as databases, APIs, scripts, and any applications the site may contain.

-Back-end developers are also responsible for ensuring that the code across the site is clean and efficient and SEO-friendly so that it can be quickly and easily crawled and interpreted.
-They’re also expected to have complicated and in-depth knowledge of popular coding languages such as PHP, Ruby, SQL and Python.
+Back-End Developers are also responsible for ensuring that the code across the site is clean, efficient, and SEO-friendly so that it can be quickly and easily crawled and interpreted by search engines like Google.
+They’re also expected to have an in-depth knowledge of popular coding languages such as PHP, Ruby, SQL, and Python.

 Full Stack Developers

-The clue is certainly in the name here, and you’ve probably guessed it by now, but yes, full stack developers are specialists that understand both front and back-end skills.
-Full stack developers are probably what most people envision when they’re asked “what does a web developer do”.
-While many businesses may hire different teams of front-end and back-end developers that own certain roles of the development arena, full stack developers may be hired to take on full website builds on smaller projects.
+The clue is certainly in the name here, and you’ve probably guessed it by now, but yes, Full-Stack Developers are specialists that understand both front and back-end skills.
+Full-Stack Developers are probably what most people envision when they’re asked “what does a web developer do”.
+While many businesses may hire different teams of front-end and back-end developers that own certain roles in the development arena, Full-Stack Developers may be hired to take on full website builds on smaller projects.

 What’s the difference between web development and web design?